liamoconnor87/VisitGotham/testing.md

 **As a User, I would like a list of the business partners associated with Gotham City.**
 ----------------------------------------------------------------------------------------

-- User can scroll down to the bottom of any page in the footer and find links to Gotham's business partners as the companoes logo.
+- User can scroll down to the bottom of any page in the footer and find links to Gotham's business partners as the companies logo.
 Each logo will take the user to its corresponding social platform.

 Steps taken -